10 reasons to go on holiday in Nurnberg (photo / video)

 The old town center of Nurnberg

-3. Go to the medieval fortified city Nurnberg - the Historical Center.
-It is 10 minutes walk from the central train station.
-We stayed at Ringhotel Loew's Merkur, very close to the city center but also to the train station.
+3. Go to the medieval fortified city of Nuremberg - the Old Town.
+It is a 10-minute walk from Central Station.
+We were accommodated at Ringhotel Loew's Merkur, very close to the city center, but also to the train station.

 The history of the city of Nuremberg is closely linked to the history of the Roman Empire.
 The rulers of this empire chose to build a fortress near the river Pegnitz, which appears for the first time with the name Nourenberg (rocky hill) in the Sigena document issued by Emperor Heinrich III, in the year 1050.
 Securing the borders between Saxony, Bavaria, East Franconia and Bohemia, the territory developed into a free trade fair.
 Walking the streets of the old city, you will discover the Bavarian architecture, old buildings and part of the history of these places.